 In Kansas, the Department of Labor (DOL) handles unemployment benefits and determines eligibility on a case-by-case basis.
 Applicants must meet the following three eligibility requirements in order to collect unemployment benefits in Kansas:

 Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
-(For more information, see Nolo's article, Unemployment Compensation: Understanding the Base Period.)
 In Kansas, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
-For example, if you file your claim in August of 2018, the base period would be from April 1, 2017, through March 31, 2018.
+For example, if you file your claim in August of 2019, the base period would be from April 1, 2018, through March 31, 2019.

 To qualify for benefits in Kansas, you must have earned: